nubificus/vaccel-docs/docs/quickstart.md

 - Run a [simple example](#simple-example) [using the `noop` plugin]
 - Run the same example [in a VM](#vm-example) [same code in a VM]
 - Run a more [elaborate example](#jetson-example) [same scenario, using the `jetson-inference` plugin]
+- For the legacy version of instructions using CMake, follow [here](legacy.md)

 <hr>
 ## Binary packages